 When I started leading a team, I did an exercise with one of my groups.
 We made a “Goal Plan” (picture “vision board meets 5-year plan”).

 The purpose was to list out what we wanted to accomplish (sales, clients, size, products) big to small (what tech would we use, website traffic, roles).
 Over the next 1 year, 2 years, 3 years and 5+.
 I encouraged the team to dream, but dream BIG.
 In the end, I think we had offices in 6 countries across the world.
-I then pasted the poster on our wall.
+I then put the poster on our wall.
 They thought I was ridiculous.

 Eight months later, one of the members of my team came to my desk and said: